sagemath/trac_to_gh/Issue 7780.md

 # Issue 7780: latex problems from underscores in docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7780

 Original creator: cremona